moiSentineL/moisentinel.github.io/src/blog/Spending time intentionally.md

   Tasks like sleeping, eating, cleaning up are maintainance task and don't contribute to your *progression*.
 What does help you progress is writing a book, training for a hackathon, getting ready for that basketball tournament, and so on.
 - Automate the maintainance tasks as much as you can.
 Save time.
   There are no shortcut for sleeping, eating and exercising though.
-- Use Retrospective Time-Table the Progressive one. ^[Ali Abdaal.
+- Use Retrospective Time-Table instead of the Progressive one. ^[Ali Abdaal.
 (2019, February 24). _How to study for exams - The Retrospective Revision Timetable_.
 [YouTube](https://www.youtube.com/watch?v=b7o09a7t4RA).]
 - Keep a tracker for important metrics like health, studies, relationships, etc.
 - "Hell yeah, or no."
 ### Energise